Take a break from skiing, sledding, or boarding and lace up a pair of ice skates on your next trip to Lake Tahoe.

 There are several ice rinks in the Tahoe area for both beginner and advanced skaters, as well as a few lakes and rivers that will freeze solid when the night temperatures dip into the teens.
 Have fun!

 The outdoor ice rink at Heavenly.(Courtesy of Tahoe South)

 Heavenly Village Ice Rink

-The South Shore's only outdoor ice rink, Heavenly's skating rink is decorated with twinkle lights and sparkling snowflakes.
+Heavenly's skating rink is the proverbial winter wonderland, festooned with fairy lights and glittery snowflakes.
 Located right in the resort's village, it's open daily November through Easter.
 Admission is $20 for adults and $15 for kids, with $5 off if you BYO skates. // theshopsatheavenly.com

 Northstar California Ice Rink